 The programs will initially be held at Fishburners, a new business co-working space within The Capital, with the goal of expanding the Barayamal Indigenous accelerator startup program nationally in the future.

-The Capital was officially opened by Lord Mayor Graham Quirk on 20 October, 2016, who said “The Capital will continue Brisbane’s momentum as a centre for innovation in the Asia Pacific region.”
+Lord Mayor Graham Quirk officially opened the Capital on 20 October 2016 and said “The Capital will continue Brisbane’s momentum as a centre for innovation in the Asia Pacific region.”

 Building a Community of Indigenous Entrepreneurs

 Mr Foley said Aboriginal and Torres Strait Islander entrepreneurs can make a valuable contribution to this momentum towards innovation if they build and grow companies with a global impact.

 “The Barayamal Indigenous accelerator program wants to help Indigenous entrepreneurs achieve just that,” Mr Foley said.